-Clyde Ullrich (left) and Gary Conder (right) enjoy a sunny day in Castle Pines on the pickleball court.
+Clyde Ullrich (left) and Gary Conder (right) enjoy a sunny day in The Village at Castle on the pickleball court.

 Article and photos by Barbara Neff